 This Model 615A, date stamped January 1975, is in Don Colston’s collection.
 This model was made until at least February 1982 (Engbring).
 The sole plate is aluminum; the iron is fueled with kerosene.
 An instruction sheet that came with this model has directions in English, French, Spanish, Sotho, Zulu, and Afrikaans.
 Model 602A from this period differed in having an iron sole plate.

-Coleman Canada also continued making their 4 series irons at least until January 1975 when this 4-E iron was made.
-This instant lighting iron is in Benjamin & Rhonda Adams’ collection.
-The date stamping is on the handle bracket; the sole plate is iron.
+Coleman Canada also continued making their 4 series irons at least until January 1983 (lower image) when this unfired 4-E iron was made.
+This instant lighting iron is in Ron Becker’s collection.

 © 2000-2021 Terry Marsh